platformatic/platformatic/docs/reference/sql-openapi/api.md

 Many-to-many relationship are implemented in SQL via a "join table", a table whose **primary key** is composed by the identifier of the two parts of the many-to-many relationship.

-Platformatic DB fully support many-to-many relationships on all supported databases.
+Platformatic DB fully support many-to-many relationships on all supported database.

 Let's consider the following SQL: